valeyord/auto-twitch/README.md

-# auto-twitch
+# auto-twitch v0.1
 A python script to open a specified twitch.tv channel in a optimized window mode for video and chat.

-The objective of this script is to open a google-chrome window for video and another for chat, displaying they side by side on the screen.
+The objective of this script is to open a google-chrome window for video popout, and another for chat popout, displaying they side by side on the screen.

+v0.1 Features:
+- Added the option to input the twitch channel the user wants to open.

-ps: this is my first project and it's main goal is only learning purpose Branch channel-select: this branch is for the implementation of a channel selector
+ps: This is my first project and it's main goal is only learning purposes